polito-DSP-2022-23/Movie-Review-APIs/README.md

 ## Introduction

-This project is an extension of the REST APIs for Laboratory 1, introducing the possibility for reviews to be completed by more than one user in a cooperative way.
+This project involves the implementation of REST APIs used for the management of individual and collaborative reviews on tv shows and movies.

 ## Directory Structure